-“My Lord, We must go!
+“My Lord, we must go!
 The castle is collapsing!”
 A man wearing a set of armor marred by dents and scratches shouted at him, giving him looks filled with fear and doom.

 “GO!
 Get them out of here!”
 The lord shouted back, ordering the knight to save his subjects.
 Instead of leaving with them, he took off deeper into the castle.
 Evading falling tiles and stones, he slowly made his way to the vault where the cause for the destruction was, silently praying to the gods for the strength to overcome whatever had been unleashed.

 As he approached the family vault, he saw beams of light cutting through the thick metal door and into the stone walls of the castle.
-Too frightened to approach, before he could decide if he wanted to confront whatever was happening alone, or go back for a few mages, a blinding light erupted from within the vault and painted his world white.
+Too frightened to approach, before he could decide if he wanted to confront whatever was happening alone or go back for a few mages, a blinding light erupted from within the vault and painted his world white.
 As soon as the light hit him, the tremors stopped and a suffocating feeling of dread rendered him powerless.

 ‘Demons!’
 He thought to himself, remembering the stories passed down with the box.
 He cursed himself, having allowed such a thing to happen because of his negligence.
 Afraid and suffering from an overwhelming power, he forced himself to crawl to the vault door as soon as his vision returned.

-His eyes blared wide open as he stared at what looks to be a man made of light, standing in the middle of the room.
+His eyes blared wide open as he stared at what appeared to be a man made of light, standing in the middle of the room.
 The figure was completely featureless and only its shape was like that of a human.
 Two arms, a head, a body, and legs.
 It looked like a drawing on a piece of paper with no defining dimensions.

-“Freedom At Last…” The figure spoke with a sharp and distinct voice, filled with power and indignation.
+“Freedom At Last…” The figure spoke with a sharp and distinct voice filled with power and indignation.